It’s because we could all use some quick money in times of crisis!

 It runs deeper than that.
 A lot of Americans struggle to pay their bills every month.
 They have very little room to tackle an unexpected expense.
 Emergency funds offer a safety net to handle what life throws at you.

 Research suggests that 54% of American consumers are living paycheck-to-paycheck.
 Millennials are found to be the largest group to be stuck in this cycle.
 The older millennials have experienced two recessions, and are likely to have student debt.
 Plus, having children increases the possibility of living paycheck-to-paycheck.
-As a majority of Americans are burdened with financial woes, it is prudent to have some emergency money.
+As most Americans are burdened with financial woes, it isn’t uncommon for people to be unable to afford an emergency.
+In fact, 70% of Americans couldn’t cover a $1,000 expense.
+This is why it is essential to start building an emergency fund.

 First things first, you can always start small.
 Even a dollar a day amounts to $365 in a year!
 Having a few hundred dollars saved up can help get you out of a difficult situation.